pavanjava/c-sharp-basics/tutorial/tutorial/readme.md

-# This branch demonstrate most of the classes concepts
+# This branch demonstrate basics of generics